jundalisay/spblist/content/en/research/mohammad/quran/sura-030a.md

 <sup>42.</sup> Say, “Roam the earth, and observe the fate of those who came before.
 Most of them were idolaters.”

-<sup>43.</sup> So devote yourself to the upright religion, before there comes from Allah a Day that cannot be averted.
+<sup>43.</sup> So devote yourself to the upright religion, before there comes from Enki a Day that cannot be averted.
 On that Day, they will be shocked.

 <sup>44.</sup> Whoever disbelieves, upon him falls his disbelief.
 And whoever acts righteously—they are preparing for themselves.